curl/everything-curl/usingcurl/verbose/trace.md

 times when you want to see to which specific transfers or connections the various information below to.
 To better understand the trace output.

-You can then add `--trace-ids` to the line and you will see how curl adds two numbers to all tracing: the connection number and the transfer number.
+You can then add `--trace-ids` to the line and you see how curl adds two numbers to all tracing: the connection number and the transfer number.
 They are two separate identifiers because connections can be reused and multiple transfers can use the same connection.